rawa7/Dolphin/APPLE_COMPLIANCE_FINAL.md

 - Protecting third-party intellectual property
 - No unauthorized use of brand names/logos
 - No misleading users about affiliations
-- Clear business model
+- Clear, simple business model

+**Your Position:**
+- "We have our own shop"
+- "We sell our own products"
+- "Customers order from us directly"
+- Simple e-commerce platform

 **What Apple Doesn't Care About:**
-- Your backend services
+- Your backend operations
-- How you fulfill orders
+- How you source products
-- What you do server-side
+- Your fulfillment process
-- Your actual business operations
+- Your actual business logistics

 **As long as the UI looks clean and doesn't violate IP rights, you're good!**